from collections.abc import Callable, Sequence

 The iterative competition refines both, targeting a proficient Generator and a perceptive Discriminator.

-In the upcoming sections, we’ll do the following steps to prepare the development environment:
+In the upcoming sections, I’ll do the following steps to prepare the development environment:

 - Import necessary libraries, primarily PyTorch and Matplotlib.